namratadutt/JuliaDataAnalysis/README.md

    9) Compute the cosine distance (i.e the dot product) of all pairs of boy and girl names.
 Specifically, form index pairs from Qb and Qg and compute the dot product of the vectors Qb[i] and Qg[j].
 Keep track of the larges value you encounter (maximum) and the index pair where the maximum is achieved.
   10) Display the names (not indexes) of the boy, girl pair with the largest cosine distance

+- <b> FindSimilarNamesExtended.jl </b>:
+   1) Same as FindSimialeNames.jl but instead of computing the boy-girl pair that has the highest score, find the top-1000 such names.